santi1s/Big-Data/CRM-&-VDM-(Virtual-Duty-Manager)/Follow-the-Sun-(FTS)-%2D-Handoff-Tool-&-Process.md

 **DRAFT DOCUMENT for Assignment Leads:**  [DRAFT - FTS Guide for Assignment Leads.docx](/.attachments/DRAFT%20-%20FTS%20Guide%20for%20Assignment%20Leads-35fa3139-b596-41bc-9fc8-db5c0b776d51.docx)
 ## Steps to Complete Case Transfer

-1. Check the list of FTS requests in the next handover call.
+1. Check the [list of FTS requests in the next handover call.](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/393781/FTS-(Follow-the-Sun)-User-Guides?anchor=handover-call-pages)
+2. Select each FTS request by clicking the left-most column in the list.
-2. If the FTS request is incomplete, reach out to the owning case engineer to confirm if a transfer is needed.
+3. If the FTS request is incomplete, reach out to the owning case engineer to confirm if a transfer is needed.
 a.
 If a transfer is needed, request that the engineer complete their FTS Request
 b.
-If a transfer is not needed, delete the request.
+If a transfer is not needed, [delete the request.](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/393781/FTS-(Follow-the-Sun)-User-Guides?anchor=delete-or-deactivate-fts-request)
 3. If the FTS request is completed up to the “Ensure Summary” stage, confirm that the transfer is a valid transfer.
 a.
-If a valid transfer, finish the transfer process by completing the “Assign Resource” and “All Done” stages.
+If a valid transfer, finish the transfer process by [completing the “Assign Resource” and “All Done” stages.](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/393781/FTS-(Follow-the-Sun)-User-Guides?anchor=complete-transfer)
 b.
 If not a valid transfer, discuss with owning engineer or previous region’s assignment lead to confirm how to handle the case.